TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/docs/_posts/2020-08-27-user-manual.markdown

 The following installs the software on your system.

 ## Prerequisites
 The libraries and exercises are developed and tested in **Python 2.7.17, Pip 20.0.2, ROS Melodic, Ubuntu 18.04**.
+The final commit was done on **31st August 2020**.

 ### Git
 The instructions to install Git(command terminal) for Ubuntu 18.04 are: